lamroger/mylifeisbal/README.md

 Check out the Ruby on Rails Tutorial by Michael Hartl to learn how to build your own website.

-Special thanks to Mr.Ferraro for inspiring a generation to computer science!
+Special thanks to Mr.Ferraro for inspiring a generation through computer science!

 Created by Roger Lam
 https://github.com/mrlamroger/